CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 Households desiring housing
 ================

-This notebook needs a better name.
-“Households desiring housing” to me suggests a household wants to move, not that they’re unable to afford housing.
-Maybe just “gaps in housing units available to households by income band” or something?
+This analysis needs a better name.
+“Households desiring housing” to me suggests a household wants to move or is unhoused.
+Maybe just “households by income and affordable housing units” or something?
 Kind of a mouthful…

 There’s a lot going on in this notebook:

-  - Count and share of households by income band by area
+  - Count and share of households by income band, and further:
-      - Rounded to pretty numbers for legibility?
+      - households by income band by race
+      - households by income band by presence of inhabitant with disability
-  - The kinds of occupations/jobs those residents work in
+  - The kinds of occupations/jobs those household members work in
-      - Not exactly germane to the conversation unless we’re talking about wage reform, but brings the context back down to earth…
-  - Count and share of households in each band that are cost-burdened (T2 in DC report)
+  - Count and share of households in each band that are cost-burdened
-  - Average (median?) housing-cost-to-income ratio for each income band
+  - Average housing-cost-to-income ratio for each income band
+  - Average actual housing cost by cost band
-  - The approximate monthly housing cost for an affordable unit (30%) for each income band.
+  - Approximate monthly housing cost range for an affordable unit (30%) for each income band (henceforth cost bands)
-      - Rounded to pretty numbers for legibility?
+  - Number of households in each income band versus what cost band they pay into
-  - Count and share of units by those cost bands in the area (T3 in DC report).
+  - Count and share of units by cost bands
+  - Vacant units in each cost band
-  - Number of housing units needed for each cost band so each household would have an affordable housing cost, vs. the actual count of units in those cost bands (F19 in DC report)
+  - Number of housing units needed in each cost band so each household would have an affordable housing cost, vs. the actual count of units in those cost bands.
+In other words, total households by income band versus total units in each cost band.
-  - For each income band, the number of households that can/cannot afford to pay more
-  - Count of vacant units in each cost band (F20 in DC report).

 ## Establish groups

-After discussion with team on 7/15 we are settled with using median hh income by county and the groupings below:
+After discussion with team on 7/15 we will use median household income by county and the groupings below.
+I’m not committed to these names but needed a convenient shorthand for the analysis.

-\*\*7/21: want to bring up to the team tomorrow adding a very high income category

-  - very low income: \<= 0.3 CMI
+  - Very low income: \<= 0.3 CMI
-  - low income: (0.3–0.5\] CMI
+  - Low income: (0.3–0.5\] CMI
-  - mid-low income: (0.5–.8\] CMI
+  - Mid-low income: (0.5–.8\] CMI
-  - mid-high income: (.8–1.2\] CMI
+  - Mid-high income: (.8–1.2\] CMI
-  - high income: (1.2–2.0\] CMI
+  - High income: (1.2–2.0\] CMI
-  - very high income: \> 2.0 CMI

 Cost-burden in predictable breaks:

-  - No burden: Less than 30% income to housing
+  - No burden: \<30% income to housing
-  - Cost-burdened: 30%-50% income to housing
+  - Cost-burdened: \[30%-50%) income to housing
-  - Severely cost-burdened: More than 50% income to housing
+  - Severely cost-burdened: \>=50% income to housing

 And race/ethnicity into a few major categories so we can look at it by
 county: